Code-Institute-Submissions/ci-milestone-project1/README.md

   - **Smooth scrolling feature:** When users click on any items in the navigation menu, it will smoothly take users to the selected section with a great visual experience instead of the default anchor "jump".

 - Carousel
   - A slideshow at the home section to display professional cat photographs to users.
-Users can view the previous/following photos by clicking the left/right arrows.
+Users can view the previous/following photos by clicking on the left/right arrows.
 The photos will also automatically change to the next one every five seconds.

 - Subscription form
   - Users can simply subscribe and get the latest workshop information by submitting their email addresses via the subscription form.